Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at

-After this, the leaves are dried and rolled and ready to be shipped to us tea lovers! 🙂
+- After this, the leaves are dried, rolled, and ready to be shipped to us tea lovers! 🙂

 The perfect brew: if you leave tea bags in the cup for too long, it can be a bit too strong and some people don’t tolerate the bitterness from the tannins.
 So, when making your cup of green tea, make sure the water is not boiling!

 Which is the best green tea to drink for health benefits?

 Both green teas contain high levels of compounds which are very beneficial to human health.
 Some of the benefits of drinking green tea may include the following:

 - Prevention of certain types of cancer.